Anmol53/react-conceptual-questions/README.md

     ***

-15. ## What is middleware used for?
+15. ## What is the middleware used for?

     `Middleware` generally refers to software services that "glue together" separate features in existing software.
 For **Redux**, middleware provides a third-party extension point between dispatching an action and handing the action off to the reducer.